nextcypher/multipass/README.md

 ## Cryptography discussion: Shared password!

-As a developer will quickly note, these scripts encrypt the data *using a common passphrase for all JPEGs*.
-Each NFT holder knows the password for all NFTs, because all NFTs in a collection share the same password.
+As a developer will quickly note, these scripts encrypt the data *using a common root passphrase for all JPEGs*.
+Each NFT holder can calculate the password for all NFTs, because all NFTs in a collection share a similar password.
 Thus, the encrypted data in *any* NFT can be considered well known by all in that community.

 This makes the encryption a "reveal" style novelty: once the secret's out, the secret's out for all.